qubole/sparklens/README.md

 You can choose not to run sparklens inside the app, but at a later time.
 Run you app as above with an additional conf:
 ```
---packages qubole:sparklens:0.2.0-s_2.11
+--packages qubole:sparklens:0.2.1-s_2.11
 --conf spark.extraListeners=com.qubole.sparklens.QuboleJobListener
 --conf spark.sparklens.reporting.disabled=true
 ```

-This will not run reporting, but instead create a sparklens data file for the application which is stored at **spark.sparklens.data.dir** directory (by default it is **/tmp/sparklens/**).
+This will not run reporting, but instead create a sparklens json file for the application which is stored at **spark.sparklens.data.dir** directory (by default it is **/tmp/sparklens/**).
 This data-file can now be used to run sparklens independently, using spark-submit command as follows:

-`./bin/spark-submit --packages qubole:sparklens:0.2.0-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename>`
+`./bin/spark-submit --packages qubole:sparklens:0.2.1-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename>`

-`<filename>` should be replaced by the full path of sparklens data file.
+`<filename>` should be replaced by the full path of sparklens json file.

+You can also upload sparklens json data file to http://sparklens.qubole.com to see this report as a HTML page.

 #### 3. Run from spark event-history file ####

-You can run sparklens on a previously run spark-app using event-history file also, (similar to running via sparklens-data-file above) with another option specifying that is file is an event-history file.
+You can run sparklens on a previously run spark-app using event-history file also, (similar to running via sparklens-json-file above) with another option specifying that is file is an event-history file.
 This file can be in any of the formats event-history files supports, i.e. **text, snappy, lz4 or lzf**.
 Note the extra `source=history` parameter in this example:

-`./bin/spark-submit --packages qubole:sparklens:0.2.0-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`
+`./bin/spark-submit --packages qubole:sparklens:0.2.1-s_2.11 --class com.qubole.sparklens.app.ReporterApp qubole-dummy-arg <filename> source=history`

+It is also possible to convert event history file to sparklens json file using the following command:

+`./bin/spark-submit --packages qubole:sparklens:0.2.1-s_2.11 --class com.qubole.sparklens.app.EventHistoryToSparklensJson qubole-dummy-arg <srcDir> <targetDir>`

 #### 4. Checkout the code and use the normal sbt commands: ####